International researchers

 - Note that the 3-month Schengen visa (tourist visa, visitor’s visa, business visa, visa to attend a language course without the intention of pursuing university study) cannot be converted into a residence permit in Germany.
 In this case, you must leave Germany and reenter with a special visa issued by the diplomatic mission responsible.

 If you enter Germany from a non-EU country, you must prove you have sufficient financial resources when you apply for the visa.
-If you can enter Germany without a visa, you can prove you have sufficient financial resources when you apply for a residence permit.
+If you can enter Germany without a visa, you must prove you have sufficient financial resources when you apply for a residence permit.

 Family members accompanying you